jcox4835-star/-jcox4835-star-ceamls26.guthub.io/pages/about-my-mentor.md

 faculty_mentor:
   name: Dr. Roshan Paudel
-  title: Associate Professor, School of Engineering
+  title: Professor of Practice, School of Computer, Mathematical and Natural Sciences
   image: /assets/images/faculty-mentor.svg
   website: https://example.com/pat-nguyen
   bio: |
-    Dr. Paudel leads a research group focused on human-centered computing and accessibility.
-Their guidance has helped me sharpen my research questions and think more carefully about real-world impact.
+   Professor Roshan Paudel, Ph.D., is a Computer Science faculty member with extensive experience in computer science education, curriculum development, and student mentorship.
+His work focuses on artificial intelligence, machine learning, and interdisciplinary biomedical research, with an emphasis on advancing impactful and equitable AI applications.

-    Dr. Paudel has mentored many SAIRI students and is a champion for broadening participation in computing.
+Dr. Paudel has also contributed to the CEAMLS Summer AI Research Institute (SAIRI) for the past four years, mentoring student researchers and supporting collaborative AI-driven research initiatives focused on healthcare innovation and biomedical discovery.
 ---